December 8th, 2019 · 31 min read

 5. Ability to catch up to the top performers in the industry in the shortest amount of time.
 Can little experience still get you employed?
 And can you close the gap as fast as possible to be considered a senior or an expert in the field?

 6. It must allow you to build foundational skills that will give you multiple career options no matter what the future holds.
-For example, by learning to code, you’re able to better understand new up-coming technologies like distributed applications, machine learning, and cloud computing, and chose which field you want to jump into next.
+For example, by learning to code, you’re able to better understand new up-coming technologies like distributed applications, data science, machine learning (AI), and cloud computing, and choose which field you want to jump into next.

 7. Have fun.
 The most important one.
 Can you see yourself doing this 40 hours a week for a long time?